 Total cost for the guide services of David for one day (8 hours) = a booking fee of USD 25 via Paypal, debit / credit cards, bank transfer or Crypto Currency plus USD 50 in cash to David after his services.
 This makes a total of USD 75.

 This excludes transport, entrance fees or any food & beverage costs.
 Also there may be an additional fee as David needs to travel to this city as he is normally based in Medellin.
 You will be advised at the time of the booking, if this applies.

 David can also arrange transport for you as he now owns a Renault Kwid outsider, model 2022 car.
 So for an extra charge he can arrange this for you along with any airport pick up or drop off.

 “David was friendly and professional.
 From the first moment we made contact he treated me like a friend, helped me with accommodation and transport.
 So I was already impressed even before I arrived in Colombia.
 I felt totally safe with him.
 I would definitely recommend him for anyone coming to Colombia. ” – Paul, USA.

 Santa Marta is a city on the Caribbean Sea in the north of Colombia.
 A busy port and prominent tourist destination.
 Founded in 1525, it was one of the first Spanish settlements in Colombia.
 It’s the gateway for trips into the Tayrona National Natural Park, and for treks to the Lost City.

 La Quinta de San Pedro Alejandrino

-La Quinta de San Pedro Alejandrino was built in the 17th century.
-It is famous for being the death place of Simón Bolívar in 1830.
+Built in the 17th century and is famous for being the death place of Simón Bolívar in 1830.